Xitee1/handbrake-cli-auto-converter/README.md

   - After starting the script, it will idle until a start request is sent.
   - Of course, you can also send a stop request.
 By default, it will finish the current task.
 It's also possible to force stop directly.
 - **Supports multiple Handbrake Presets**: Use all the power of Handbrake
+- **Temporary filenames**: Normally it's hard to tell if a handbrake task was finished successfully because the output file looks normal at the first look.
+Using temporary filenames, you can easily check if the conversion was successfully finished.
 - Output currently only supports `.mkv`

 ## REST API